 - 14% of adults have experienced bank fraud.

-Global Usage of VPNs
+Global Usage of VPNs in 2023

 Interestingly, while use of VPNs is extremely high in countries like Indonesia (22%), Thailand (18%) and even Australia (18%), it’s extremely low in countries like the United States (only 5%) and the United Kingdom (again, only 5%).